 Family or friends

-Lawyers like Family Law in Partnership are not licenced to give advice on the commercial funding options available to you.
-But there is plenty of information online for example here.
-You should always consider taking advice from an IFA or financial planner on your funding options.
+Lawyers like FLiP are not licenced to give advice on the commercial funding options available to you.
+But general information is available online for example here and we would encourage all our clients to take advice from an IFA or financial planner.

 Other side pays voluntarily